Adamkadaban/Whatsapp-Analyzer/README.md

 <br />

-Client-side WhatsApp chat analytics with a React/Vite UI.
-Everything runs locally in the browser—no uploads.
+Client-side WhatsApp chat analytics with a React/Vite UI using Rust, Polars, and WASM.
+Everything runs locally in the browser.

 ## Prerequisites
 - Node.js 20+